Bread and Honey

 Bread and Honey (1970) is a novel for children by Australian author Ivan Southall, illustrated by Wolfgang Grasse.
 It won the Children's Book of the Year Award: Older Readers in 1971.
 It is also known by the alternative title Walk a Mile and Get Nowhere.

 Plot outline

-Michael Cameron is a thirteen-year-old boy living in a small country town with his father and grandmother after the death of his mother.
-On a wet ANZAC Day, Michael meets and defends a nine-year-old girl from a local bully, and comes to appreciate the attitude of the adults around him and his place in the world.
+Michael Cameron is a thirteen-year-old boy living in a small country town in Australia with his father and grandmother after the death of his mother.
+On a wet Anzac Day, Michael meets and defends a nine-year-old girl from a local bully, and comes to appreciate the attitude of the adults around him and his place in the world.